 Emails to ACT must only include factual and objective information.
 This is important to ensure that we comply with Data Protection Act requirements and because we may need to disclose emails in criminal prosecution cases.
 We must also avoid reputational damage if a Freedom of Information Act request is made.

 ACT will contact you within 14 working days of receiving your email to discuss the case.
-They will advise you what action to take, including whether you must make a referral to the Evasion Referral Team about customers whose agent is suspected of dishonesty.
+They will advise you what action to take, including whether you must make a referral to the Evasion Management Team about customers whose agent is suspected of dishonesty.
 (This content has been withheld because of exemptions in the Freedom of Information Act 2000)

 - ACT will consider civil investigation